 There are a large number of surgical procedures performed by a vascular surgeon every day.
 Included in this section are a few of the more common procedures with an accompanying short description.
-A printable handout is also available by clicking on the file at the end of each section.
 Professor Varcoe will go through your procedure in detail and spend time answering any questions that you might have.

 Pelvic Congestion Syndrome

 Approximately one third of women will experience chronic pelvic pain during their lifetime.
 A large number of possible diagnoses exist including gynaecological disorders such as fibroids, endometriosis and ovarian tumours which need to be excluded.
 Dilated pelvic and ovarian veins are often responsible for these symptoms in a condition termed Pelvic Congestion Syndrome.